VictorQueiroz/slicereel/README.md

 ### Resizing the video

 When using the `--width` argument, the video aspect ratio will be automatically kept.
-In case the required width produces an odd height dimension, the width will be automatically adjusted so the height is divisible by 2, as this is required by `ffmpeg``.
+In case the required width produces an odd height dimension, the width will be automatically adjusted so the height is _divisible by 2_, as this is required by **FFmpeg**.

 ```bash
 slicereel -i input.mp4 -o input.mp4.parts --width 200